Limitation of Characterizing Implicit Regularization by Data-independent Functions: Regularization

-By definition, regularization $\fR$ assigns each method $A \in \fA$ to another method.
-The effect of this assignment is that $\fR$ implicitly relates the solution set of $A$ to that of $\fR(A)$ (if both exist), in the sense that this relation is hidden behind the formula of $\fR$.

-Remark that, above definition emphasizes the mathematical essence of regularization in general, which is a mapping between collections of algorithms.
-In practice, the study of regularization mostly focus on understanding the properties of specific families of such mappings, e.g., explicit regularization and implicit regularization defined as follows.
+The effect of this assignment is that $\fR$ implicitly relates the solution set of $A$ to that of $\fR(A)$, provided that both exist.
+Also note that while this definition emphasizes the mathematical essence of regularization in general, the mapping ($\fR$) itself could be difficult to determine; instead, the study of it in practice may focus more on understanding the properties of such mappings between specific collections of methods.
+Examples of such are implicit and explicit regularizations.